naalit/pika/README.md

 - No runtime

 ### Status
-Currently, Pika supports typechecking, compiling to LLVM, and running simple expressions with functions and ints.
+Currently, Pika supports typechecking, compiling to LLVM, and running expressions.
-It has some support for pairs and records, but don't expect that to work very well yet.

-It does type erasure via monomorphization, so no types are passed around at runtime (but monomorphized functions are currently 100% inlined, so try to avoid large ones for now) and has full support for closures.
+While the core language works pretty well, it doesn't yet have any side effects or FFI.
+The main core language feature left to implement is algebraic effects - the backend is ready, but they haven't been added yet.

+Like Sixten, types are currently passed around as sizes.
+This might change in the future.
 It uses bidirectional type checking via something adjacent to Normalization-By-Evaluation.

 ### Example